Skip to content

 spec:

-principal: john
+principal: s-john

 buckets: